nejcahtik/NBA_Scraping/README.md

 ## Testing

 The project also includes parameterized test with JUnit framework.
-For testing purposes there are 2 files in /rc/test/resources/: \n inputNames.txt expectedResults.txt
+For testing purposes there are 2 files in /rc/test/resources/:

+inputNames.txt
+expectedResults.txt